rolandinsh/itempropwp/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. See `itempropwp.php` for usage

+Require PHP at least 5.3

 ## Frequently Asked Questions

 There are no questions for now!
-[Ask!](http://simplemediacode.info/snippets/itemprop-attributes-for-wordpress-serp-results/)

-## ToDo

-* fix: itemprop="description" full fix
+[Ask!](http://simplemediacode.com/wordpress-pugins/itemprop-wp/)

 ## Changelog

+### 3.1.4

+* updated: itemprop="description"
+* Admin interface for options: description lenght (if excerpt not provided),show/hide UserComments:325,  show/hide dateModified

 ### 3.1.2